0x4445565A/bunnysay/README.md

 # bunnysay in Golang
-Bunny Sign for terminals with wchar support (rewritten in Golang)
+Bunny Sign for terminals! (rewritten in Golang)

 ```
  _____________________